millerjmatos/millerjmatos/README.md

 # Muller Jorge

--   👋 Hi, I'm a technologist and consultant of computer networks, with 10 years of know-how in service desk support.
-Providing solutions with free tools on Linux, computer networks and structured cabling.
+-   👋 Hi, as a technology and computer network consultant with 10 years of service desk support expertise, I provide solutions using free tools on Linux, computer networks, and structured cabling.

--   I'm involved about sharing technical information, study strategies, and develop the use of open source tools by everyone!
+-   I am passionate about sharing my technical knowledge, researching strategies, and promoting the widespread use of open source tools to benefit everyone.

 -   📫 You can send me an e-mail to contato@mullertec.com.br